How To Use A VA Loan For An Investment Property

 One unit would need to serve as your primary residence, so you’d be required to live on the premises.
 But you could generate additional income by renting out any units you’re not occupying

-4. Buy A Second Home With Your VA Entitlements
+4. Buy A New Home With Your VA Entitlements

 Instead of traditional loan limits, the Department of Veterans Affairs uses VA loan entitlements to determine the maximum amount they’ll repay your mortgage lender if you default on your loan.